On SO(3)-bundles over the Wolf spaces: and -bundles over the exceptional Wolf spaces

-Here we show that the exceptional $3$-Sasakian homogeneous spaces appearing in Theorem \ref{class-homog-3-sasaki} are all formal.
+Here we prove that the exceptional $3$-Sasakian homogeneous spaces appearing in Theorem \ref{class-homog-3-sasaki} are all formal.
 They are principal $\SO(3)$-bundles over the exceptional Wolf spaces.
 We study each of these spaces separately.
+We also show that the total space of $\SU(2)$ and $\SO(3)$-bundles over the exceptional Wolf spaces are formal.